H&M lines up to compete in booming sportswear market

 FASHION AND FUNCTION

-Supported by a shift to more active lifestyles, the sportswear market is expected to get a further boost from next month's Sochi Winter Olympics and the football World Cup in Brazil in June-July.
+Supported by a shift to more active lifestyles, the sportswear market is expected to get a further boost from next month's Sochi Winter Olympics and the soccer World Cup in Brazil in June-July.

 H&M's new range for athletics, tennis, yoga, running and outdoors sports for adults and children launched this month has been tested for "fit and function" by Swedish Olympic athletes and includes quick-drying tops and breathable sports bras.